 None of it was your fault!

 Narcissists are deeply flawed vessels who cut off their own divine connection.
-They now spend their lives seeking out the life force of others, much like a drug addict.
+They now spend their lives seeking out the life force energy from others, much like a drug addict.

-They are nothing less than energy vampires who lack the ability for compassion and empathy towards another human being.
+They are nothing less than energy vampires who lack the ability to have compassion towards other human beings.

-Oftentimes the narcissist likes to keep their old toys on the shelf for a later date, when energy becomes limited and they need a back-up source.
+Oftentimes narcissistic friends like to keep their old toys on the shelf for a later date, when energy becomes limited and they need a backup source.

 This is why they’ll often hoover old supplies back into their twisted web after they’ve already discarded them.